nandika74/embl-ebi/README.md

 ## Special Note
 - Entire system architecture has developed in a way which provide loose coupling, scalability, easy maintenance and several other features.
-- Authentication and authorization functionality need to be improved.
+- Authentication and authorization functionality need to be implemented.